 Kellogg College runs a number of social and academic-related events throughout the year.
 There are usually several events each week, majority of which are free and open to all.
 Many of our events are hybrid – both in-person and online – so students, wherever they are in the world, can enjoy them in real time.

-As well as the emails from the College Communication Team (sent weekly during term time), a list of the events being offered at College can be found www.kellogg.ox.ac.uk/latest/events/
+As well as the emails from the College Communication Team (sent weekly during term time), a list of the events being offered at College can be found at www.kellogg.ox.ac.uk/latest/events/

 You will sometimes notice the Kellogg flag or other flags flying.
-This happens on designated days, which may be celebratory days such as the College’s Foundation Day, or to show the College’s support for the community such as flying the Rainbow flag, or to mark the Queen’s Birthday, or to mark respect on more solemn occasions.
+This happens on designated days, which may be celebratory days such as the College’s Foundation Day, or to show the College’s support for the community such as flying the Rainbow flag, or to mark the King’s Birthday, or to mark respect on more solemn occasions.
 The flying of these flags is determined by College policy and flags may only be flown by the Facilities Team in accordance with this policy.